The best day trips from Tokyo

 Now, let’s focus on Saitama prefecture, whereas it lays north away from Tokyo.
 The best suggestion for a day trip out of Tokyo in this area is to visit Kawagoe, the heart of Saitama, where there is a lot of historical buildings and cultural heritage around the city.

-Local streets that have amazing food and fascinating architecture that were built long ago.
+Local streets that have amazing food and fascinating architecture that was built long ago.
 Also notable for sweet potatoes, which are sold everywhere in Kawagoe.
+Kawagoe and its temples are also a picturesque location where to admire the famous Japanese cherry blossom.

 [Best Day Out of Tokyo for Miyazaki Anime Fans, Totoro]